Palestinians say man killed during Israeli raid in West Bank | Law-Order

 The official Palestinian news agency Wafa said that soldiers entered the Deheishe refugee camp near the city of Bethlehem early on Monday, sparking clashes with a group of local residents.
 The soldiers then fired tear gas and opened fire at the crowd, it said.

-The agency said Omar Manaa, 22, was killed, while six other Palestinians were wounded.
-Four people were arrested.
+The agency said Omar Manaa, 22, was killed while six other Palestinians were wounded.
+Four were arrested.

+The Israeli military said soldiers entered the camp to arrest three wanted militants.
+It said the soldiers opened fire after the crowd hurled rocks and firebombs at them.

 Rising Israeli-Palestinian tensions have made 2022 the deadliest year in the West Bank and east Jerusalem in the long-running conflict since 2006.
 Further escalation appears likely, as the most right-wing and religious government in Israel's history is poised to be installed in the coming weeks, with former Prime Minister Benjamin Netanyahu returning to power.